Richard Trevithick was an Eighteenth/Nineteenth Century inventor of steam engines

 1823: Travels to Ecuador on business.

-1827: Trevithick Patent on new methods for centring ordnance on pivots.
+1827: Trevithick takes out a Patent on new methods for centring ordnance on pivots.
 Arrives in Nicaragua.
 Invents a recoil gun carriage for Simon Bolivar one of the leaders in the civil war in South America.
 Meets Robert Stephenson who lends him his fare back to Britain.

-1828: Trevithick Patent on discharging ship’s cargoes.
-Travels to Holland to see the Zuyder Zee project.
+1828: Trevithick takes out a Patent on discharging ship’s cargoes.
+He travels to Holland to see the Zuyder Zee project.

-1829: Trevithick Patent on new improved steam engine.
+1829: Trevithick takes out a Patent on new improved steam engine.

-1831: Trevithick Patent on boiler and condenser.
-Portable stove.
+1831: Trevithick takes out a Patent on boiler and condenser and manufacturers a portable stove.

 1832: Trevithick Patent on super heater for locomotion. jet propulsion of vessels.
 Trevithick designs a thousand feet high iron column to commemorate the Reform Bill which is passed by parliament.
 Needless to say it is never built.

-1833: Taken ill whilst working for John Hall Engineering in Dartford, Kent.
+1833: He is taken ill whilst working for John Hall Engineering in Dartford, Kent.

 1797 to Jane Harvey.